Fix redundant help information being displayed for multi-commands.

 to get the right help information.
 For multi-commands, we do an explicit

-parse of the options, which will funnel the --help to the right
+parse of the options, which will funnel the--help

 any required arguments for the subparser and triggers